-Regarding water safety, the Centers for Disease Control and Prevention (CDC) has released their guidance on COVID-19 and water transmission stating, in part, that “There is no evidence that COVID-19 can be spread to humans through the use of pools and hot tubs.
-Proper operation, maintenance, and disinfection (e.g. with chlorine and bromine) of pools should kill COVID-19.
+Regarding water safety, the Centers for Disease Control and Prevention (CDC) has released their guidance on COVID-19 and water transmission stating, in part, that “There is no evidence that COVID-19 can be spread to humans through the water.
+Proper operation, maintenance, and disinfection (with chlorine and bromine) of pools should kill COVID-19.
 Swimming and other water-related activities are excellent ways to get the physical activity needed for a healthy life.
 If you are not sick or experiencing symptoms of COVID-19, it is safe to use swimming pools."

 We are also still accepting applications and hiring for the season.
 Click this link to apply.
 Please continue to visit our website as we will share updates as they become available.
 Thank you for your continued support.

 I have one-day tickets to the park.
 What should I do?

 One-day tickets are valid any regular operating day through September 20, 2020.
 Check the Operating Calendar for dates and times.

 Does a delayed waterpark opening affect my 2020 season pass?

 Your 2020 Season Pass will continue to be valid for the duration of the season it was originally purchased for.
 We have also added an additional week of operation in August and will be open an extra weekend in September.
 Additionally, 2020 Season Passholders will enjoy added-value benefits to be announced closer to park opening.
 Stay tuned for even more fun to come!